tblauer/MapTilesDownloader/README.md

 ## Via Docker

+Note: 10/21/2044  Running with the docker image does not work yet.

 Docker is a pretty simple way to install and contain applications.
 [Install Docker on your system](https://www.docker.com/products/docker-desktop), and paste this on your command line:

 ```sh